SpuzzSomchai/yt-revanced-nonroot/README.md

 ✅ In [patch.sh](patch.sh)

  ✒️ Edit `# for var` to build Revanced, Revanced Extended or Both.
-Default is Both

 ✒️  Edit `# YTVERSION` to set specific or auto choose YouTube version supported.
 Number of version or blank